10 Current & Future Blockchain Applications

-Despite advances in technology, the United States still relies on paper-based voting.
+Despite advances in technology, the United States still largely relies on paper-based voting.

-With that said, the distributed ledger technology that lies at the core of blockchain applications could solve both of these problems.
+With that said, the distributed ledger technology that lies at the core of blockchain applications could help make the voting process more robust.

 Search growth for the term “voting equity” is on a consistent uptick.